JuliaSIMD/LoopVectorization.jl/docs/src/devdocs/reference.md

 ## Condensed types

-These are used when encoding the `@avx` block as a type parameter for passing through to the `@generated` function.
+These are used when encoding the `@turbo` block as a type parameter for passing through to the `@generated` function.

 ```@docs